Vincit/multi-user-test-runner/README.md

 3. Add `@TestUsers` annotation for your test class
 4. Write test methods
 5. User `authentication().expect(toFail().ifAnyOf("user:user"));` method to mark which roles/user are expected to fail

+# Runner Classes

+By default there are two runner classes `SpringMultiUserTestClassRunner` and `BlockMultiUserTestClassRunner`.
+Spring runner loads the Spring context before the tests and the Block runner will works as a plain JUnit test runner.
+Used runner can be configured via `TestUsers` annotation's `runner` argument.
+Spring runner is used by default.
+It is also possible to define a custom runner.
+The custom runner has to implement JUnit's `ParentTestRunner` and has to have a constructor with following format:
+`CustomRunner(Class<?> clazz, UserIdentifier creatorIdentifier, UserIdentifier userIdentifier)`.

 # Example